Welcome to Hopkins! The Office of Academic Advising is here to support you in your academic pursuit and assist you throughout your life at JHU.

 - Academic Support.
 Start your academics on the right foot!
 Consider working with one or more of the free programs sponsored by the Office of Academic Support.
 Their three programs address different needs and different courses, see descriptions and enrollment procedures.

 - Prepare for Fall Advising.
 Be on the lookout in early October for an invitation from your KSAS assigned academic advisor to schedule your Fall Advising appointment.
 These appointments take place throughout October and early November, you will meet 1:1 with your advisor to discuss your goals and academic interests, transition to campus life, and any questions or concerns you may have.
+For students in the Success Coaching Program, you will continue to meet with your success coach as scheduled.

 Enroll in an Intersession Course.
 Each January, JHU offers a diverse set of 1, 2, or 3-week courses that are not typically offered during the academic year.
 There is no tuition charged for current degree-seeking undergraduates who were registered full time for the preceding Fall semester.
 Take courses for fun, to earn H/S/NQE distribution credits, and to meet faculty and fellow students who share your interests.